Flank/flank-dashboard/docs/19_feature_design_template.md

 The described requirements should become acceptance criteria for the feature and its parts under development.

-### Feasibility study
-> A preliminary study of the feasibility of implementing this feature.

-Once the requirements are defined, one should consider the feature and conclude if this feature makes sense for the project.
-In the context of usability and project's purposes, one should answer the following:

-- How this feature would help end-users and would they use it?
-- Does this feature meet the project's scope?
-- Does this feature fit the project's purpose?

-Once the feature makes sense, one should review is it feasible.
-More precisely, one should conclude is it possible to implement the feature taking into account the listed requirements from the [Requirements](#requirements) section.
-It is possible here to refer to existing solutions in the [Landscape](#landscape) section.

 ### Landscape
 > Look for existing solutions in the area.

 In this section, one should select the general implementation approach for the feature under analysis.
-The purpose is to answer the question: **"Is this going to be a custom solution or the existing one is to be used?"** One should review the existing solutions in the area and find out what fits most to the feature requirements.
-Or conclude that this should be a custom solution.
+The purpose is to answer the question: **"Is this going to be a custom solution or the existing one is to be used?"**.

+One should review the existing solutions in the area and capture all relevant references, snippets, excerpts that would help to make an informed decision.

 The general algorithm in this section is following: